StackStorm/st2docs/docs/source/packs.rst

     st2 run packs.install register=all repo_url=https://github.com/StackStorm/st2incubator.git

-If you are using a private repo to host your pack(s), ``repo_url=https://username:password@github.com/username/repository.git`` should get you going.
+If you are using a private repo to host your pack(s) on github, ``repo_url=https://username:password@github.com/username/repository.git`` should get you going.
 You can optionally pass ``subtree=True`` if the repo contains multiple packs within ``packs`` directory of repo root just like `StackStorm/st2contrib community repo on GitHub <https://github.com/StackStorm/st2contrib>`_.